Sparse Regular Expression Matching: Introduction

-A related construction, by Chang and Paige~\cite{CP1997}, considered compact representations of the position automaton that supports efficiently implementing NFA to DFA conversion by subset construction.
+Another NFA construction, by Chang and Paige~\cite{CP1997}, considered compact representations of $\APOS$ that support efficiently implementing NFA to DFA conversion by subset construction.
 They presented a linear space representation that supports efficiently computing the set of states $S'$ reachable via \emph{any} character from a state-set $S$ in time $O(|S| + |S'|)$.
-Note that this does not imply an efficient representation for computing state-set transitions since $S'$ can be significantly larger than $\delta(S, \alpha)$.
-Another related result by Groz and Maneth~\cite{GM2017} considered the special case of \emph{deterministic} position automata, that is, position automata that are always in a single state in any state-set simulation and where state-set transitions always map singleton state-set to singleton state-set.
-They present a linear space representation that supports these restricted singleton state-set transition computations in $O(\log \log m)$ time.
-Theorem~\ref{thm:finiteautomaton} captures this result as a special case (i.e., when $|S| = |\delta(S, \alpha)| = 1$) and generalizes it to all position automata.

-We note that some regular expression matching algorithms achieves improved bounds for special or restricted cases of regular expressions, see e.g., \cite{BI2016, BT2010}.
-These algorithms take advantage of the structure of the regular expression, whereas our algorithm takes advantage of the sparsity of the instance that depends on the interplay between the regular expression and the string.
+Since $S'$ can be much larger than $\delta(S, \alpha)$ this does not imply an efficient sparse state-set transition.

+Some measures of nondeterminism of NFAs have been studied in automata theory, e.g., width, ambiguity, string tree width, string path width, and cycle height~\cite{KS2022, KM2019, LR2013, HS2002, KS2019}.
+These focus on the complexity of computing measures of the nondeterminism of a given NFA.
+In contrast, we study the complexity of regular expression matching in terms of the nondeterminism of a simulation on a given NFA and input string.

+As mentioned, Bille and Thorup~\cite{BT2010} considered the number of strings $k \leq m$ in the regular expression as a parameter for regular expression matching.
+They gave an algorithm using $O(nk\frac{\log w}{w}+n+m\log k) = O(nk + m\log k)$ time.
+It is straightforward to construct instances of regular expression matching (for a matching regular expression) such that either $nk = \Theta(nm)$ and $\Delta = \Theta(n)$ or $nk = \Theta(n)$ and $\Delta = \Theta(nm)$ hence this result is incomparable to ours.
+Cotumaccio, D’Agostino, Policriti, and Prezza~\cite{CDPP23} studied the indexing version of regular expressions, where the goal is to preprocess a regular expression in order to allow for fast matching given a query string.
+They considered the co-lexicographic width of an automaton.
+Applying their construction in the matching setting gives an algorithm that runs in $O(m^2 + np^2\log(p\cdot \sigma))$, where $p$ is the width of the co-lexicographic order and $m^2$ comes from the preprocessing of the automaton.

+Several papers have studied the related problem of string matching in labeled graphs.
+For example, Rizzo, Tomescu, and Policriti~\cite{RTP22} studied the problem of matching a pattern on a labeled graph parameterized wrt the size of the labeled direct product graph, and Nellore, Nguyen, and Thompson~\cite{NNT21} studied string matching in graphs parameterized by the size of the powerset automaton.

+Finally, we note that sparsity is a well-studied phenomenon in a wide range of areas in computer science.
+In particular, sparsity has been extensively studied for other classic pattern matching problems, see, e.g.,~\cite{HS1977,EGGI1992a,EGGI1992, WL1983, Wilbur1984, AG1987}.